2 - A REAL Easter Egg Hunt at the Ames Farm

 (Andrea Huber)

 A simple slice of Americana, the Ames Farm is warmed by a quilt of memories crossing generations.
-We'll never capture every piece of the 135 years of history - but let's capture as much as we can and share it here!
+We'll never capture every piece of the generations of history - but let's capture as much as we can and share it here!